 You can customize the content of the checkout page.
 After making the changes, click on Update to save.

-Step 3: Add Product fields to your WordPress order form
+Step 3: Add products to your order form

 Now we want to add the products field to the WordPress order form so users can see and choose from the products.

-Note: The Stunner template I am using already has the Products field.
+Note: The Stunner template we're using already has the Products field.

 If your template doesn't have it, scroll down to the Checkout Form Fields section.
 Then drag and drop the Products field into your WordPress order form.

-With FunnelKit’s advanced field editor, you can shuffle the sections and add/remove/manage the fields with the convenient drag-and-drop interface.
+With the beginner-friendly field editor, you can shuffle the sections and add/remove/manage the fields with the convenient drag-and-drop interface.

 Breaking down your online order form into sections simplifies the filling process for the users.